jmcglock/jmcglock/README.md

 I like cloud computing, cool tech tools, and trying out all the operating systems.
 I also own an ever-growing homelab.

-My tech journey started as a mobile sales consultant at BestBuy.
-From there I became and Advanced Repair Agent for Geek Squad.
-When I needed a new challenge I moved onto the data center world, working as a technician for Amazon Web Services.
-I am currently working as a DevOps Manager for a software company.

 Make sure to find me on other platforms:

 - 💼 LinkedIn: https://www.linkedin.com/in/joeamclaughlin